 Are you keen on exploring the Icelandic landscape in a unique way?
 Did you get tired from hiking but still looking for an adventure during your stay in the capital?
-Start roaming by the slopes of Esja Mountain, just half an hour from downtown Reykjavik.
+A buggy tour awaits you by the slopes of Esja Mountain, just half an hour from downtown Reykjavik.

 Discovering the iconic Mt.
 Esja and its surroundings should definitely be on your bucket list during your stay in Iceland's capital.
 Hiking Mt.
 Esja is an ideal activity during the summer and extremely popular amongst the locals.
 If you decide to hike this mountain up on your own, there are several paths you can choose from which differ in length and difficulty.
 It is a perfect way how to spend a sunny day outdoor without traveling far from Reykjavik.